Cray-HPE/docs-csm/upgrade/1.2/Stage_2.md

 1. Repeat the previous step for each other worker node, one at a time.

 ## Stage 2.3

+Up to this point, we have already upgraded all worker, storage and master nodes except `ncn-m001`. `ncn-m001` has been our stable node that we logged into the cluster with to upgrade the other nodes.
+The procedure at this stage will now use `ncn-m002` as a new **stable** node, to login to the cluster, and from it upgrade `ncn-m001`.
+During this process, ensure `ncn-m001` does not have its power state affected.

 For `ncn-m001`, use `ncn-m002` as the stable NCN.
 Use `bond0.cmn0`/CAN IP address to `ssh` to `ncn-m002` for this `ncn-m001` install